Exclusive: Interbrand Announces Its Breakthrough Brands Of 2017

 - Audience engagement.

 Last year’s list featured a number of now, close to household names like Casper, Venmo and Blue Apron.
-And this year’s crop includes some solid stars, like Slack, Google’s Verily, Samasource, and Square.
+And this year’s crop includes some solid stars, like Slack, Alphabet’s Verily, Samasource, and Square.
 But there are also a number of companies on the list that, while they may have broken through, are not necessarily sure bets.
 TaskRabbit, for instance, is contemplating a sale, while Cylance recently announced layoffs.

 A list like this sparks as many questions as it answers.
 Why is Square there and, say, not Snap?
-Given Apple’s push into health tech, why is it not included here but Google’s Verily is?
+Given Apple’s push into health tech, why is it not included here but Verily, which shares a parent company with Google, is?

 Interbrand says that after selecting a master list of brands, they were broken up into seven categories.
 “The working future” focuses on career building and workflow with brands like Slack, and General Assembly; “from lifehacking to better living,” brands are removing obstacles and solving problems of our everyday lives, like TaskRabbit, Instacart; “not-so artificial intelligence” is a look at brands building new tools using AI like 30SecondsToFly, Face++, and Cylance; “Move me” is about companies focused on the future of mobility like Ofo, Drivy, and Ninja Van; “Funding change” focuses on financial organization like Square, Ripio, and Wealthsimple; “Experiences on demand” are brands that make it easier for us to find and get what we want, when we want it, like Clique Media Group and MikMak (2017 and 2016 Fast Company Most Innovative Company honorees, respectively).